-There are two approaches behind the decision making for related services.
+There are two approaches behind the decision-making for related services.
 Weatherly explained transportation is not an entitlement.

-The primary approach is to pay for the transportation rather than to litigate for it.
+The primary approach is to pay for transportation rather than to litigate for it.
 Most cases have adopted a unique analysis, which is based on the student’s disability.
 The second is more of an axis approach, she said, deciding if the child needs transportation in order to access their program.
 This approach, she added is rarely seen in courtrooms.